 The Christian's Toolbox

-The Christian's toolbox is the place in your heart where you have all of your God-given tools for immediate use in your life and ministry to build, renew and repair lives for the Kingdom of God.
+The Christian's toolbox is the place in our hearts where we have all of our God-given tools for immediate use in our lives and ministries to build, renew and repair lives for the Kingdom of God.

-As you come up with other tools, keep adding them to your toolbox.
-“By his divine power, God has given us everything we need for living a godly life.
+As we come up with other tools, let's keep adding them to your toolbox, because “By his divine power, God has given us everything we need for living a godly life.
 We have received all of this by coming to know him, the one who called us to himself by means of his marvelous glory and excellence” (2 Peter 1:3).